Skip to Content

 With standard VA disability claims, the VA gathers evidence and compiles all supporting documents.

-To use the combined rating system, arrange the disabilities in order by severity and locate the intersect of the two numbers on the table below.
+To use the combined rating system, arrange your disabilities in order from highest to lowest percentage.
+Then, use the table below to find the intersection of the two ratings.

-For example, if disability 1's rating is 40% and disability 2's is 20%, the combined rating is 52%.
-That figure gets rounded to the nearest 10%, making the disability rating 50%.
+For example, if one disability rating is 40% and another is 20%, the combined rating is 52%.
+That figure gets rounded to the nearest 10%, making the final combined disability rating 50%.

 10 20 30 40 50 60 70 80 90